steveblue/angular2-rollup/README.md

 #### Do I need to add script / link tags into index.html ?

 Yes, as of right now Rollup will not handle this for you, but may in the future.
 The typical Angular 2 dependencies have been added for you.
 These dependencies are currently stored in /src/public/lib and require a script to copy dependencies which hasn't been written yet.
+This situation is not ideal, since dep are currently being tracked by github and a myriad of other reasons.
+This will be fixed soon.

 #### How to include external angular 2 libraries ?